sivakm/sivakm.github.io/index.md

 <font size="2">
 <ul>
 <li>One paper at ICCV 17 - What recognition granularity helps object scene flow estimation[pdf].</li>
-<li>The detailed version of our BMVC 17 paper (Augmented Reality Meets Deep Learning for Car Instance Segmentation) is on arxiv[pdf].</li>
+<li>Detailed version of our BMVC 17 paper (Augmented Reality Meets Deep Learning for Car Instance Segmentation) on arxiv[pdf].</li>
-<li>Our work on photo-realistic augmentation of real images with synthetic objects to create large datasets for CNN training is accepted at BMVC 17 [pdf].</li>
+<li>One paper at BMVC 17 - Photo-realistic augmentation of images with synthetic objects for CNN training[pdf].</li>
 </ul>
 </font>